danlawless/lightstream/articled-md/pma-charter-bylaws/Light Stream Ministry - PMA Charter ByLaws.md

 ## 11. Succession

-By execution of this charter and Bylaws the undersigned Trustees and Managing Co-Chairpersons, and every Successor in Office by the same Title, do hereby create and establish a body politic and a Ministry whose faith and reliance are in Nature and Nature's God, with continuous perpetual succession.
+By execution of this charter and Bylaws the undersigned Trustees and Managing Co-Chairpersons, and every Successor in Office by the same Title, do hereby create and establish a body politic and a Ministry whose faith and reliance are in Nature and Nature's Source, with continuous perpetual succession.

 In accordance with the disciplines of this Private Ministry, Light Stream Ministry, any vacancy occurring in the administration of Light Stream Ministry must be filled in accordance with the Ministry/Private Ministerial Association Bylaws.